The Chianti region in Tuscany, Italy is a land of many pleasures, superb wine tasting and endless views.

 Wine tasting in the Chianti, Tuscany

 Chianti wine tasting tours are some of the most popular ways to visit the region.
+You could join an intimate group excursion, like this popular half day wine tasting tour in the Chianti Classico wine region.
 But with a car and some organisation you’ll be able to easily organise your own tasting experience.

 You’ll spot plenty of “vendita diretta” (Local products on sale) or “wine tasting” signs where you can pick up everything from a bottle of Sangiovese, to locally produced pecorino cheese.
 You can improvise up to a point, but the opening hours vary, so it’s better to do a bit of research beforehand to make sure you don’t miss any particular favourites.